Today's Thursday • 11 mins read

 Chigurh is exotic-looking, ruthless in killing, operates outside the conventions of justice and morality, is dedicated to his job, and always plans his next move.
+He is cold and seems born with his criminality.

-Reddington is unorganized, nervous, agitated, and unpredictable, and has little empathy for most people.
-He used to have a normal family, life, and job until a traumatic fire and constant beatings took it all away from him.
+Bateman is unorganized, nervous, agitated, and unpredictable, and has little empathy for most people.
+He used to have a normal family, life, and job until a trauma made him into a cruel person.
+He had a normal past and now suffers from anxiety.

 Psychopath vs Sociopath: What are the main differences?